kyma-project/kyma-companion/README.md

 [Poe the Poet](https://poethepoet.natn.io/index.html) is a task runner that simplifies running common tasks in a Python project.

-To have the command available as `poetry poe <command>` as seen in the following examples, you need to install poe as a plugin to Poetry:
+To have the command available as `poetry poe <command>` (as seen in the following examples), install poe as a plugin to Poetry:

 ```bash
 poetry self add 'poethepoet[poetry_plugin]'